 In VR, you have to set up your shot and then remove yourself from the vicinity so that you are not caught on camera.
 There has to be a deeper level of trust in the film subjects and story.
 There are also very unique capabilities provided to documentary filmmakers through VR technology.
 Documentaries are aimed at providing you with a true sense of someone else’s reality.
 In VR, you not only have a view of someone’s world, but you are also immersed into that world.
 There are some extremely powerful VR films based on the first-person POV, where the viewer takes on the perspective and becomes the subject of the film, and the narrative in the film becomes more like an internal voice.

-Share with us one powerful trafficking story of a family that you discovered while you were researching on the movie, a story that has become a positive example for others.
+Share with us one powerful trafficking story of a family that you met while you were researching materials for the movie, a story that has become a positive example for others.

 The film insists on motivating the fathers to protect their daughters.
 Did you come across a story where the mother fought for her daughter?

 No!
-The mothers who we’ve met are typically voiceless.
-Their maternal instinct may cause them to worry, but they just don’t have the allowance to speak out and affect the decision making in their household.
+The mothers who we had met are typically voiceless.
+Their maternal instinct may cause them to worry, but they just don’t have the allowance to speak out and affect the decision-making in their household.
 This is why our programs focus on building the confidence and knowledge base of mothers in trafficking-prone villages.

 Is there any new aspect of sex-trafficking you discovered through the film that can be useful for the NGOs and the Police investigating these cases?

 There are two “new” things for the anti-trafficking community to learn through the film: First is, the fathers are critical to the prevention of trafficking.
 Secondly, prevention should be and CAN BE the focus of efforts to end trafficking.